Thursday, December 30, 2010

 “It has fulfilled its purpose more than I could have expected,” says David Tineo, “It’s a piece of history and has been embedded in many hearts.
 I see this as a transition from public display back into the community.”
 The mural will be cut into sections and framed by Galeria Mistica, Tineo’s gallery representative and the home of much of his work.
 Once framed, the sections will be offered for sale to benefit the students at the Museum School for the Visual Arts.
 “The most important thing to me is that it benefit the kids at the school,” states Tineo.

-(Update: Several Arizona Daily Star articles say that Antonio Pazos worked on the mural too.)
+(Update: Several Arizona Daily Star articles say that Antonio Pazos worked on the mural too.
+There's more information in the East Valley Tribune story Tucson mural, artist battle ravages of time.)